akashdeep000/mycreativehub/replit.md

   - Fixed hardcoded name reference in toolkit card component to match new database name
   - Added "Streamline Your Workflow" to hardcoded logic to show "4 Systems" instead of "12 Templates"
   - Added "Your Resource Library" to hardcoded logic to show "1 System" instead of "New"
+  - Updated Resource Library description from "organize" to "organise" (British spelling)
   - Improved visual consistency between dashboard and content section pages

 ## User Preferences